 Once you've completed this process for all your secondary addresses (remember: do NOT do it for your primary address, External 0), you have successfully consolidated your ETH and/or ETC balances.
 You should now be able to see your entire balance in the wallet (minus the transaction fees) and transact it as needed.

 What do I do if I have the Jaxx Liberty wallet application version 2.6.3 already installed on my computer?

 If you have the Jaxx Liberty wallet application version 2.6.3 installed on your computer, uninstall it before attempting to install the 2.6.1 version.

-b.
 I don't get the fresh start of the app.
-The wallet opens directly, I'm not asked to pair my wallet.
+The wallet opens directly I'm not asked to pair my wallet.

-If you already have or had the Jaxx Liberty application installed on your computer, when installing version 2.6.1, it may be that the wallet gets automatically imported and you are not prompted to start from the beginning.
+If you already have or had the Jaxx Liberty application installed on your computer when installing version 2.6.1, the wallet may get automatically imported.
+In that case, you will not be prompted to start from the beginning.

-If you are not getting all your Private Keys listed in the app, you can try a clean re-install of the Jaxx Liberty application along with a wallet data files wipe.
-Follow the guide here.
-Be sure you have a copy of your currently installed wallet 12-word Backup Phrase as once you wipe the wallet files, there is no way to recover them.
+If all of your private keys are not listed in the app, you can try a clean reinstall of the Jaxx Liberty application, along with a wallet data files wipe.
+(Follow this guide to perform a clean reinstall.)
+Be sure you have a copy of your currently installed wallet’s 12-word backup phrase because once you wipe the wallet files, there is no way to recover them.